rhaiscript/book/src/rust/immutable-string.md

 Performance Considerations of Character Indexing
 -----------------------------------------------

-Although Rhai exposes a [string] as a simple array of `char` which can be directly indexed to get at a particular character, internally the [string] is still stored as UTF-8 (native Rust `String`s).
+Although Rhai exposes a [string] as a simple array of [characters] which can be directly indexed to get at a particular [character].

+However, such convenient syntax is an _illusion_.
+Internally the [string] is still stored in UTF-8 (native Rust `String`s).

-All indexing operations require walking through the entire UTF-8 string to find the offset of the particular character position, and therefore is _much_ slower than the simple array indexing for other scripting languages.
+All indexing operations actually require walking through the entire UTF-8 string to find the offset of the particular [character] position, and therefore is _much_ slower than the simple array indexing for other scripting languages.

 This implementation detail is hidden from the user but has a performance implication.

-Avoid large scale character-based processing of [strings]; instead, build an actual [array] of [characters] (via the `split()` method) which can then be manipulated efficiently.
+Avoid large scale [character]-based processing of [strings]; instead, build an actual [array] of [characters] (via the `split()` method) which can then be manipulated efficiently.